ReentrantCoder/present/sdp/conclusion.md

 I got all of the UML diagrams from Liz Boese's CSCI 5828 lecture slides.

-I got the code for adapter from Head First Design Patterns.
+I got the code for adapter from Head First Design Patterns, the code for composite from wikipedia,

 ####References
 Liz Boese's CSCI 5828 Lecture Slides